mattConn/mattconn.github.io/themes/etch/layouts/partials/about.md

 ![](/images/me.png)
 _Speaking on JavaScript Game Development at Brooklyn JS, May 2019_

 Hello!
-I'm a UX Engineer at [Harbour](https://harbourshare.com/) who describes himself as a creative developer with a background in Computer Science.
+I'm a creative developer with a background in Computer Science, currently a UX Engineer at [Harbour](https://harbourshare.com/).

 My favorite programming languages in no particular order are: C/C++, Python, JavaScript and Go.